-Professor Khunti has published more than 1000 articles, including a large number on COVID-19.
+Professor Khunti has published more than 1200 articles, including a large number on COVID-19.
 His work has influenced national and international guidelines on the screening and management of people with diabetes He is a member of the UK’s Scientific Advisory Group for Emergency (SAGE) and Chair of the Ethnicity Subgroup of SAGE.

-Professor Khunti is also a Fellow of the Academy of Medical Sciences and is currently an advisor to the Department of Health, a Clinical Advisor for the National Institute for Health and Care Excellence (NICE) and Secretary of the Primary Care Study Group of the European Association for the Study of Diabetes.
-He is a past chair of the Department of Health–Royal College of General Practitioners Committee on Classification of Diabetes, Member of the KDIGO Diabetes and CKD Guideline Group and a member of the American Diabetes Association Standards of Care Guidelines for Diabetes.
+Professor Khunti is also a Fellow of the Academy of Medical Sciences and is currently an advisor to the Department of Health, a Clinical Advisor for the National Institute for Health and Care Excellence (NICE)He is Member of the KDIGO Diabetes and CKD Guideline Group and a member of the American Diabetes Association Standards of Care Guidelines for Diabetes.
 He is past chair of the NICE Guidelines on Prevention of Diabetes.
 He has won numerous awards nationally and internationally and was awarded the Commander of the Order of the British Empire (CBE) in the 2022 New Year’s Honour’s List for services to health.

 Duality of Interest: Professor Khunti has received research grants / supports from AstraZeneca, Boehringer Ingelheim, Lilly, Merck Sharp & Dohme, Novo Nordisk, Roche and Sanofi and speaker’s Honorarium / fees from AstraZeneca, Boehringer Ingelheim, Janssen, Lilly, Merck Sharp & Dohme, Novo Nordisk, Roche and Sanofi.
 He has also received consultancy payments form Amgen, AstraZeneca, Bristol-Myers Squibb, Boehringer Ingelheim, Lilly, Merck Sharp & Dohme, Novo Nordisk, Roche, Sanofi and Servier.